BELLOWS FALLS -- The publication founded to showcase local entertainment is packing up shop and moving across the river.

 "What it comes down to is we really want to focus on all of Vermont and New Hampshire and not just southern Vermont and western New Hampshire, which is where we were available," he said.
-"We're covering bands and businesses and artists from all over Vermont every month and we were reaching just one-fourth of the two states."

 He said if he wanted to reach a wider audience more regularly, the options were to increase printing six-fold or eliminate the physical publication and go digital.